Skip to main content

 I joined as a Frontend Developer, initially focused on mobile (React Native) and web (React, Next.js) applications.

-As the platform grew and backend needs expanded, I progressively took on more responsibility.
-I began supporting and backing up the backend developer, contributing to API development, BFF architecture, and infrastructure decisions.
-Over time, this natural evolution consolidated my role as a full-stack developer.
+As the platform grew and backend needs expanded, I progressively took on more responsibility — supporting API development, BFF architecture, and infrastructure decisions — until my role consolidated as a full-stack engineer across the entire stack.

 • Designing and evolving authentication flows (credentials + SSO)